gibbz00/evolve/README.md

 ## evolve.env

-Most of the user/system system specific configuration is done in src/evolve.env and is used by prepare.sh and setup.sh.
+Most of the user/system system specific configuration is done in src/evolve.env, which is then used by prepare.sh and setup.sh.

 ### Github